Libensemble/libensemble/docs/platforms/platforms_index.rst

 Some large systems have a 3-tier node setup.
 That is, they have a separate set of launch nodes (known as MOM nodes on Cray Systems).
 User batch jobs or interactive sessions run on a launch node.
-Most such systems supply a special MPI runner which has some application-level scheduling capability (e.g., ``aprun``, ``jsrun``).
+Most such systems supply a special MPI runner that has some application-level scheduling capability (e.g., ``aprun``, ``jsrun``).
 MPI applications can only be submitted from these nodes.
-Examples of these systems include: Summit, Sierra and Theta.
+Examples of these systems include: Summit, Sierra, and Theta.

-There are two ways of running libEnsemble on these kind of systems.
+There are two ways of running libEnsemble on these kinds of systems.
 The first, and simplest, is to run libEnsemble on the launch nodes.
 This is often sufficient if the worker's simulation or generation functions are not doing much work (other than launching applications).
 This approach is inherently centralized.
 The entire node allocation is available for the worker-launched